 - Dynamic warm-up exercises will be discussed and demonstrated

-Please note: During the class we will perform running and joint assessments.
-It is important to wear clothing that allows for an accurate running assessment and joint assessment.
-Please wear shorts or biking shorts, and a t-shirt or sports top along with running shoes.
+Please note: We will perform running and joint assessments during the class.
+It is essential to wear clothing that allows for an accurate running evaluation and common asWearlease wear biking shorts, a t-shirt or sports top, and running shoes.

-**** This will be the only time this course will be offered, and I am not sure if I will be teaching it in 2014. ****
+**** This will be the only time this course, and I am not sure if I will be teaching it in 2014. ****

 - $194 plus HST – after February 26